 so the sea water remains basic but at a slightly lower pH.

 Recall that a pH of 7.0 is a neutral solution, a larger pH is basic, a smaller pH is acidic.
-Before combustion of fossil fuels the ocean pH was about 8.2, which is basic.
-Increasing the atmospheric CO2 concentration causes the ocean pH to drop below 8.0 which is still basic but is more acidic than at a pH of 8.2.
-Hence the process is known as ocean acidification.
-At pH values below 8.0 many forms ocean marine life dependent on CaCO3 for formation of bone and shell material cannot survive.
+Before combustion of fossil fuels the ocean pH was about 8.4, which is basic.
+Increasing the atmospheric CO2 concentration causes the ocean pH to drop below 8.0 which is still basic but is more acidic than at a pH of 8.4.
+Hence this process is known as ocean acidification.
+At pH values below 8.0 micro-organisms dependent on CaCO3 for formation of bone and shell material cannot survive.

-Increasing the atmospheric CO2 concentration sharply reduces the ocean (CO3)-- ion concentration by converting (CO3)-- ions into (HCO3)- ions via the reaction:
+Increasing the atmospheric CO2 concentration dissolves CaCO3 and sharply reduces the ocean (CO3)-- ion concentration by converting (CO3)-- ions into (HCO3)- ions via the reaction:

 (Since the equilibrium concentration of (CO3)-- ions is much less than the equilibrium concentration of (HCO3)- ions a small fractional change in (HCO3)- ion concentration causes a large fractional change in the (CO3)-- ion concentration.)